orbeon/orbeon-forms-doc/XPath-Function-Library.md

 ```

 If running within a portlet context, return the window state (e.g. `normal`, `minimized`, `maximized`), otherwise return the empty sequence.

+*NOTE: This function only works with the full portlet.
+The proxy portlet is not supported.*